ULTIMATE Questrade Review 2014: An In-Depth Look

 However, to officially activate your account (so as to begin trading) an initial deposit is required — $1,000 for margin accounts, $1,000 USD for forex accounts (CAD deposits are auto-converted to USD), $5,000 to trade option spreads, and $25,000 to write/sell uncovered options.
 Once the initial minimum deposit has cleared Questrade emails you a confirmation message.
 For offline applications you will be contacted by a representative confirming trading can begin.
 To maintain your active account in good standing a minimum equity balance of $250 is essential.
 It takes 1-3 business days from signing up for your account to begin trading.
 The longest part of the process is waiting for the funds to be received and processed by Questrade.

-An interesting related note is that Questrade is the only brokerage in Canada to accept and hold USD inside registered accounts which in and of itself can save a tremendous amount of money in unnecessary conversion fees.
+An interesting related note is that Questrade continues to be the only brokerage in Canada to allow dual-currency (CAD and USD) to be held simultaneously inside registered accounts (i.e., RRSP, RESP, TFSA, LIRA, RIF, LIF) which in and of itself will save a tremendous amount of money from unnecessary conversion fees.